sakaiproject/sakai/profile2/docs/README.txt

 ------------

-Please set auto.ddl=true in sakai.properties, this is the best way to get the tables setup automatically. if you cannot, read on.
+Please set auto.ddl=true in sakai.properties, this is the best way to get the tables setup automatically.
+If you cannot, read on:

 For a new install of Profile2, use profile2-ddl-VERSION-VENDOR.sql to setup the database,
 	where: 	VERSION is the version of profile2 you are installing